diogoalmiro/dynamic_personal_server/README.md

 Any user can add/delete/modify the their files when athenticaded.

-Any user can add a `server,js` in it's root.
+Any user can add a `server.js` in it's root.
 When a user connects to `hostname/userid` that file will be checked.

 ## TODO

  - Fix the english in this README page.
  - Create the server.
  - Try to keep it simple and maintanable (modular).
+ - Sandbox! (vm)